automatika-robotics/kompass/README.md

 ## Contributions

-Kompass has been developed in collaboration betweeen [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
+Kompass has been developed in collaboration between [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
 Contributions from the community are most welcome.